morris/vanilla-todo/README.md

 #### 5.2.1.
 The Good

 - No build steps
-- No external dependencies at runtime
+- No external dependencies at runtime besides polyfills
 - Used only standard technologies:
   - Plain HTML, CSS and JavaScript
-  - DOM APIs, in particular:
-    - `querySelector` and `querySelectorAll`
-    - DOM Events (especially `CustomEvent`)
+  - Standard DOM APIs
-    - Local Storage
-    - `requestAnimationFrame`
 - Very few concepts introduced:
   - Mount functions (loosely mapped by CSS class names)
   - Component = Rigid Base HTML + Event Listeners + Idempotent Update Function
+  - Data flow using DOM events
 - Compare the proposed architecture to the API/conceptual surface of Angular or React...
 - Progressive developer experience
   - Markup, style, and behavior are orthogonal and can be developed separately.